 C99 introduced the restrict keyword.
 This may be applied to function pointer parameters.
 Where a function has two or more pointer parameters marked with restrict, the programmer is telling the compiler that the function will never be called with arrays that have overlapping access.
 This allows the compiler to make use of optimizations that may lead to incorrect results if the arrays do overlap, e.g. a copy function like strncpy that copies a fixed number of characters from a source string to a target.
 If the target overlaps the source, the result depends upon whether the copying was performed from the start of the string to the end or vice versa.
 Conversely, where a library function is declared with restrict parameters, the programmer is being told never to call it so that accesses within the function overlap.
 There is no compile or run-time check that the parameter arrays are actually non-overlapping, so caution should be taken when using functions with restrict parameters.

-Whilst function-like macros appear to be called, they are actually ‘executed’ by text substitution before compilation, so parameter passing doesn’t occur, see .
+Whilst function-like macros appear to be called, they are actually ‘executed’ by text substitution before compilation, so parameter passing doesn’t occur, see 6.51 Pre-processor directives [NMP].

 6.32.2 Guidance to language users